*More information coming in Spring 2024.*

-The 2023 Summer Research Laboratory Orientation Guide coming in June 2023.
+The 2023 Summer Research Laboratory Orientation Guide coming in early June 2024.

 Library Information and Services During the Summer Research Laboratory:

 - Research support for general and specialized queries throughout the Summer and beyond.
 SRL Associates may also request a personalized bibliographic session with the Slavic Reference Service in-person or through Zoom.

 - Access to digital and database collections of our Library for an extended period.

 - A free of charge duplication service for University of Illinois Library materials.
 Restricted to 20 pages per request and subject to copyright restrictions.

 SRL Associates will receive full library privileges to conduct research in the University Library.
 The privileges include free access to the stacks, use of a carrel, and the right to check out books and bound periodicals.

 **Please note that the SRS operates within University Library hours, and will be closed June 19 and July 4 for University-wide observed holidays.

 - Email : email@example.com